 - Removal of 3 tennis courts to maximise use of space in the eastern area of the park.
-The two existing netball courts recently re-surfaced will be retained for public use. - Removal of the bowling greens, existing water tank and bowling green car park, to allow relocation of the cricket oval, football pitches and cricket nets into the northern end of the park.
+The two existing netball courts recently re-surfaced will be retained for public use - Removal of the bowling greens, existing water tank and bowling green car park, to allow relocation of the cricket oval, football pitches and cricket nets into the northern end of the park.
 One synthetic cricket oval is to be provided, plus one senior and one junior soccer field.
-The sythetic oval will be linemarked to enable its use for 5-a-side soccer in both summer and winter. - Provision of a synthetic sports surface and sportsground floodlighting to maximise field use during winter and summer, and cater for a wider range of sporting activities throughout the week. - Development of an amenities block in the northwestern corner of the park, adjacent to the sports oval which provides change facilities and amenities for sports user groups and the public alike.
+The synthetic oval will be linemarked to enable its use for 5-a-side soccer in both summer and winter. - Provision of a synthetic sports surface and sportsground floodlighting to maximise field use during winter and summer, and cater for a wider range of sporting activities throughout the week. - Development of an amenities block adjacent to the soth west corner of the sports oval providing change facilities and toilets for sports user groups and the public alike.